appsmithorg/appsmith-docs/.github/drafts/15938/15938_Audit_Logs_Outline.md

 # Audit logs

-Audit logs are a vital way to keep records of user activity related to app changes and platform settings.
-With access to this information, you can ensure that you're able to easily follow up and address any unexpected or undesirable events.
+The audit log is a report of all activities that occur on an Appsmith instance.
+It will automatically capture and display events by recording who performed an activity, when it occurred, and where it was performed.
+With this information, you can ensure that you're able to easily follow up and address any unexpected or undesirable events.

 ---